 Board-Certified Specialists

 **Dermatologists and plastic surgeons** possess the highest qualifications for Botox injections.
-Their residency training includes years of intensive focus on skin physiology, facial anatomy, and aesthetic procedures.
+Their residency training includes years of intensive focus on skin physiology, facial anatomy, and aesthetic procedures including dermal fillers and other injectables.

 Other Qualified Medical Specialists

 **Neurologists, ophthalmologists, and ENT doctors** have specialized knowledge making them highly qualified Botox providers.
 Neurologists understand muscle function and nerve pathways.
-Ophthalmologists possess detailed periorbital anatomy knowledge.
+Ophthalmologists possess detailed periorbital anatomy knowledge crucial for treatments around the eyes.
 ENT doctors specialize in head and neck anatomy.

 Advanced Practice Providers

 **Nurse practitioners and physician assistants** can administer Botox injections in most states with proper training and supervision.
-Their graduate-level education provides a foundation for injectable procedures.
+Their graduate-level education provides a foundation for injectable procedures and aesthetic treatments.

 Advanced Provider Requirements